wp-plugins/powr-banner-slider/readme.txt

 = How do I add Banner Slider to a page or blog post? = Add the shortcode **[powr-banner-slider label='Enter any label here']** to any page or post.
 Then visit your live site to edit.

 = Can I add more than one Banner Slider? = Yes, absolutely!
 To clone your Banner Slider, just add the exact same shortcode to pages or posts.
-To create a new version of Banner Slider, add a different shortcode to each page or post, ex [powr-banner-slider label='first form'], and [powr-banner-slider label='second form'].
+To create a new version of Banner Slider, add a different shortcode to each page or post, for example: **[powr-banner-slider label='first form']**, and **[powr-banner-slider label='second form']**.

 = Will my users see the settings icon in the corner of the Banner Slider? = No!
 You only see the settings icon because you own the plugins.
 To temporarily hide it, click on your page and then type 'p + down arrow' (the letter p followed by the down arrow).
 You can show the icon again by typing 'p + up-arrow'.